-Description Annual Intere Expense(a) st Amount of Interest Expense in Historical Operating Results Pro Forma Adjustment (in millions) • Issuance of \$465 million principal amount of U.S. dollar notes at a fixed interest rate of 7.375% per annum \$ 34 \$ 16 \$ 18 3 • Issuance of £100 million principal amount of sterling notes at a fixed interest rate of 8.125% per annum, which has been translated at a U.S. Dollar equivalent rate of \$1.80 per British Pound 15 7 8 3 • Additional \$50 million of borrowings under the term loan portion of Acquisition Corp.'s senior secured credit facility at a variable interest rate of 4.01% per annum 2 1 1 Ĺ • Amortization of \$34 million of debt issuance costs arising from the issuance of the Acquisition Corp.
-Notes over a weighted average life of 10 years 3 2 1 Ĺ \$ 54 \$ 26 \$ 28 3 • Elimination of pro forma interest expense relating to the repayment of \$500 million of borrowings under Acquisition Corp.'s senior subordinated bridge facility (20)) \$ 8 }
+Description Annual Interest Expense(a) Amount of Interest Expense in Historical Operating Results Pro Forma Adjustment (in millions) • Issuance of \$465 million principal amount of U.S. dollar notes at a fixed interest rate of 7.375% per annum \$ 34 \$ 16 5 \$ 18 Issuance of £100 million principal amount of sterling notes at a fixed interest rate of 8.125% per annum, which has been translated at a U.S. Dollar equivalent rate of \$1.80 per British Pound 15 7 8 Additional \$50 million of borrowings under the term loan portion of Acquisition Corp.'s senior secured credit facility at a variable interest rate of 4.01% per annum 2 1 Amortization of \$34 million of debt issuance costs arising from the issuance of the Acquisition Corp.
+Notes over a weighted average life of 10 years 3 1 \$ 54 \$ 26 \$ 28 Elimination of pro forma interest expense relating to the repayment of \$500 million of borrowings under Acquisition Corp.'s senior subordinated bridge facility (20) \$ 8

-- (a) With respect to variable-rate debt, interest expense is based upon underlying three-month LIBOR rates for the twelve months ended September 30, 2004 - a decrease in minority interest expense of \$20 million resulting from the redemption of half of the shares of Holdings preferred stock that had a liquidation preference of \$200 million and a dividend rate of 10% per annum.
+- (a) With respect to variable-rate debt, interest expense is based upon underlying three-month LIBOR rates for the twelve months ended September 30, 2004. - a decrease in minority interest expense of \$20 million resulting from the redemption of half of the shares of Holdings preferred stock that had a liquidation preference of \$200 million and a dividend rate of 10% per annum.

 Tax benefits of \$2 million have been provided at a 30% tax rate on the \$8 million pro forma decrease in international pretax income relating to Acquisition Corp.'s sterling notes.
 However, no tax provision has been provided on the pro forma increase in U.S.-based pretax income relating to minority interest expense.
-This is because this adjustment, when taken in combination with the other pro forma adjustments described herein, still results in an aggregate net pretax loss for the

-Company.
-Accordingly, no tax benefit has been provided on the aggregate pro forma adjustments to U.S.-based pretax loss due to the uncertainty of realization of Warner Music Group Corp.'s U.S.-based deferred tax assets.
+This is because this adjustment, when taken in combination with the other pro forma adjustments described herein, results in an aggregate net decrease in pretax income.
+Accordingly, no tax benefit has been provided on the aggregate pro forma decrease in pretax income due to the uncertainty of realization of Warner Music Group's U.S.-based deferred tax assets.